Rick-Shiffman/Rick-Shiffman/README.md

 Also, I have done a lot of code
 in Perl.
 Note: my cellphone has a 6 core
   Apple A14 Bionic CPU and an 4 core GPU.
-It is also About 1000 times faster than a PDP-10 mainframe.
+It is also About 2000 times faster than a PDP-10 mainframe.
 - 💞️ I’m looking to collaborate on ...
+Muddle, ITS, and vector graphics

 - 📫 How to reach me ... rrs0@EarthLink.net or rrs0@icloud.com